gjoshi22/gjoshi22/README.md

 ### Exploring Projects 🔍:

 🚗**WooAuto: List Your Car!**: A dynamic platform I developed using Django, allowing users to explore and list automobiles.
 I optimized its performance and responsiveness, ensuring a seamless experience for users.
-Dive into the [code](https://github.com/gjoshi22/automobiles) or check out the [live site](https://automobileswoo-f4fbbfd878bf.herokuapp.com/).
+Dive into the [code](https://github.com/gjoshi22/automobiles).

 🌾**HarvestHero: ML Insights into Crop Vitality**: An initiative where I employed machine learning to predict crop survival with 84% accuracy, providing farmers with valuable insights for better decision-making.
 Here's the detailed [analysis](https://github.com/gjoshi22/HarvestHero-Machine-Learning-Insights-into-Crop-Vitality/blob/main/Crop_plantation_output_prediction.ipynb).